 propagation of the baseball plant can be done by seeds.

-euphorbia “diamond frost” is a cultivar, based on e. hypericifolia. the easy to care houseplant is becoming popular more and more. here in germany it is sold as balcony plant.
+Euphorbia ‘Diamond Frost’ is a cultivar based on Euphorbia hypericifolia.
+This easy-to-care-for houseplant is becoming increasingly popular.
+Here in Germany, it is sold as a balcony plant.

-euphorbia “diamond frost” is suitable for a sunny, bright, light shaded or shaded location. if placed sunny to light shaded it can be a non stop bloomer. on a shaded place it shows less flowers.
+Euphorbia ‘Diamond Frost’ is suitable for sunny, bright, lightly shaded, or shaded locations.
+If placed in a sunny to lightly shaded spot, it can be a non-stop bloomer, while in a shaded place, it produces fewer flowers.

-a regular potting soil or a mix between humus and a bit of sand (3:1) can be used. keep it moist but not wet, drying at the soils surface between the waterings will be tolerated.
+You can use regular potting soil or a mix of humus and a bit of sand (3:1).
+Keep the soil moist but not wet, and allow it to dry at the soil’s surface between waterings.

-in spring and summer a half diluted water soluble fertilizer can be given monthly. if placed at room temperature during fall/winter every six to eight weeks. on a colder winter location there is no need to feed.
+In spring and summer, you can give it a half-diluted water-soluble fertilizer monthly.
+If it’s placed at room temperature during fall/winter, fertilize every six to eight weeks.
+If it’s in a colder winter location, there’s no need to feed.

-euphorbia “diamond frost” can be cultivated at room temperature throughout the year but can be wintered at +/-10 °c/50 °f. then it needs less watering.
+Euphorbia “Diamond Frost” can be cultivated at room temperature throughout the year but can be wintered at +/-10°C/50°F, requiring less watering during this time.

 Euphorbia “Diamond Frost” can be propagated by cuttings.